hackbrightacademy/explore-python/contents/conditionals.rst

     False

-This :term:`expression`, which is the comparison of two strings, results in the Boolean value ``False``.
+This :term:`expression`, which is the comparison of two strings, results in the boolean value ``False``.
 We can also compare two numbers.
 Read the following boolean expressions:

 .. code-block:: python